Knowing how to approach Criminal Law multiple-choice questions, as well as Criminal Procedure, is pivotal to doing well on the bar.

 What does this mean for you?

-In short: Before thinking about traditional defenses (like those mentioned above), you should stop and consider whether the facts suggest that one of the elements of the crime is missing.
+Before thinking about traditional defenses (like those mentioned above), you should stop and consider whether the facts suggest that one of the elements of the crime is missing.

 For example, if the defendant is charged with common law murder, and there are two answer choices: